Overview

 Importing Scenarios and Backgrounds from existing .feature files in a folder to Xray

-In this example, you will:
+In this example we will:

-- Process all .feature files in the given folder.
+- process all .feature files in the given folder

-- Create or update existing Cucumber/Gherkin Test(s) and/or Precondition(s) Issues in Xray.
+- create or update existing Cucumber/Gherkin Test(s) and/or Precondition(s) issues in Xray

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <featuresPath>features/</featuresPath> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>true</cloud> <clientId>215FFD69FE46447280000000000</clientId> <clientSecret>1c00f8f22f56a8684d7c18cd61470000000</clientSecret> <featuresPath>features/</featuresPath> </configuration> </dependency>

-<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.8.0</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <featuresPath>features/</featuresPath> </configuration> </dependency>
+<dependency> <groupId>app.getxray</groupId> <artifactId>xray-maven-plugin</artifactId> <version>0.7.3</version> <scope>test</scope> <configuration> <cloud>false</cloud> <jiraBaseUrl>https://myjiraserver</jiraBaseUrl> <jiraUsername>someuser</jiraUsername> <jiraPassword>somepass</jiraPassword> <featuresPath>features/</featuresPath> </configuration> </dependency>

 mvn xray:import-features

-You could also specify some of these options from the command line instead of having them hardcoded in the pom.xml
+We could also specify some of these options from the command line instead of having them hardcoded in the pom.xml

 file.